AlexOcegueda/ClimateChange/preprocessing/ReadMe.md

 ### Technologies Used
 - **Python**: For data processing, analysis, and visualization.
 - **Pandas**: For data manipulation and cleaning.
-- **Matplotlib**: For creating static, animated, and interactive visualizations.
 - **Git**: For version control and collaboration.

 ## Data Sources